odulsuzkisafilm/my-project/README.md

 - 🔭 I’m currently working on Macbook Pro
 - 🌱 I’m currently learning Deep Learning
-- 💬 Ask me about Abstract Algebra and Data Structures
+- 💬 Ask me about Parallel Computing and DSA
 - 📫 How to reach me: odulsuzkisafilm@gmail.com
 - 🌍 I'm based in Turkey, looking for new opportunities around the world